 Despite Buckley having a population of just 15,000, The Tivoli was an essential stop for rock groups touring the UK from the 70s to the 90s.
 Radiohead, Oasis, PJ Harvey, Jeff Buckley, Motorhead, Thin Lizzy, and yes, Lawnmower Deth all came through in its heyday.
 It dispensed with most of the bands for the thick end of 20 years, but has rediscovered its roots of late.
 Although tribute acts and faded hair-metallers make up most of the performers nowadays, in a climate where there’s been an ongoing bonfire of live venues, The Tiv’s resurgence is cause for celebration.

 The Black Lion and Black Horse pubs face each other across Mold Road, as we head toward Mynydd Isa.
 It translates as ‘lower mountain’, although there’s still a lengthy drop before we reach the River Alyn’s valley floor.
-We take an extended circuit of Mynydd Isa’s housing estate, emerging further up the hill than when we entered, picking up extra cargo in the shape of a dozen more passengers, before embarking on another lap.
+We take an extended circuit of Mynydd Isa’s housing estate, emerging further up the hill than when we entered, picking up extra cargo in the shape of a dozen more passengers.
 Two of them are a dad and his excited son.
 The kid tells the whole bus that he turned four last week and he can spell his name now, ‘Wi.
 Ih.
 Luh, Luh.
 Will.
 That’s me!’

 Mold has been on my radar for years.
 Decades, in fact.
 Its name always stood out on the drive up to my nana and grandad’s caravan in Towyn, and at long last here we are.
 It’s nowhere near as disappointing as the skull and crossbones guy said it’d be, either.